QwenLM/Qwen-VL/README.md

 We release two models of the Qwen-VL series:

 - Qwen-VL: The pre-trained LVLM model uses Qwen-7B as the initialization of the LLM, and [Openclip ViT-bigG](https://github.com/mlfoundations/open_clip) as the initialization of the visual encoder.
 And connects them with a randomly initialized cross-attention layer.
-Qwen-VL was trained on about 1.5B image-text paired data.
 - Qwen-VL-Chat: A multimodal LLM-based AI assistant, which is trained with alignment techniques.
 Qwen-VL-Chat supports more flexible interaction, such as multiple image inputs, multi-round question answering, and creative capabilities.

-For more details about Qwen-VL, please refer to our [technical memo](visual_memo.md).

 ## Evaluation